-The non-official members shall be entitled to first class to and fro railway fare and a daily allowance of Rs.
+The non-official members shall be entitled to first-class to and fro railway fare and a daily allowance of Rs.
 100 for attending meetings or for working in a working group.
-Members of Parliament shall be entitled t travelling and daily allowances as are admissible to them.
+Members of Parliament shall be entitled traveling and daily allowances as are admissible to them.

 The resolutions of the council are of recommendatory nature.

 The Council has to meet as and when necessary but not less than three meetings have to be held each year.
 The place of the meeting is to be prescribed by the Chairman.

 The objects of the Council are specified in Section 6 which are also the objects of the Act and which have already been noted.

 State Consumer Protection Councils under the Indian Consumer Protection Act.

 Under Section 7 of the Act, State Governments are required to establish their respective Protection Councils.
 Rules as to composition etc. are to be prescribed by the State Governments.
 The objects of the State Consumer Protection Councils are described in Section 7 to be the same as those of the Central Council, namely, the points enumerated in Section 6.